Professor-G/MicroLIA/README.md

 ```

-This function will output a FITS file title ‘lightcurves’ that will contain the photometry for your simulated classes, sorted by ID number.
+This function will output a FITS file titled ‘lightcurves’ that will contain the photometry for your simulated classes, sorted by ID number.
 It will also save two text files, one titled “all_features” containing all 47 statistical values, and the other titled “pca_features” containing only the principal components.
 We need the two text files to construct the required models.

 ```
 from LIA import create_models